NU-Digital-Cultures/Trout/Project Management/MeetingLog.md

 ## Meeting 6- 10/04/24 @ 12pm on Zoom
 - Recognised the importance of getting the Survey out so that we would have material to prototype with on our week back
-- Decided not to use the map for a different purpose
+- Decided not to use the map for a different purpose, but to have it embedded onto the app
+- Debated over what data could be shown on our map and for what purpose.
+Need to consider what we are trying to show through the use of a map otherwise there is no point in incorporating one.
+It is likely we will use rent price data sorted by electoral ward boundaries
 - Considered what the opening page of the app should look like.
 We agreed on 4 different sections
 - Shared our research that we had done over so far over the Easter break and identified areas where we had gaps that needed to be addressed
 <br>